 All choreographers selected to participate are expected to obtain all necessary copyright permissions for music and text.

 Choreographers are not eligible to tour with the Festival for 2 years in a row, but may apply in other submission categories.

-This year, online application is an option (see specific guidelines), but you may also send your application packet and application fee by mail, to:
+Online application is preferred, but you may also send your application packet and application fee by mail, to: